Rosemary Murphy: Film and television

 Murphy also acted in films and on TV, most notably portraying Sara Delano Roosevelt in the TV miniseries Eleanor and Franklin (1976) and Eleanor and Franklin: The White House Years (1977).
 She played Maudie Atkinson in To Kill a Mockingbird (1962) as well as Callie Hacker in Walking Tall (1973).
 The following year, in 1974, she appeared in the television film A Case of Rape, playing a ruthless defense attorney who brutally cross-examines a rape victim (played by Elizabeth Montgomery) and wins an acquittal for the man who attacked her.
 In 1974–75, she played high-school principal Margaret Blumenthal in the series Lucas Tanner.

 Her first soap opera role was Nola Hollister #2 on The Secret Storm (1969–1970).
 In 1977, she appeared on All My Children as Maureen Teller Dalton, Eric Kane's former mistress, and the mother of his son, Mark Dalton.
 In 1988, she played Loretta Fowler for several months, the kleptomaniac mother of Mitch Blake and Sam Fowler on Another World.
 The following year, she appeared on As the World Turns as Gretel Aldin #2 (a role previously played by Joan Copeland) when her character's son, James Stenbeck, was allegedly murdered.

 She also appeared in episodes of Columbo (1974) and Murder, She Wrote (1987).

 Awards

 Murphy won an Emmy Award for her role in Eleanor and Franklin.
 She also won a Clarence Derwent Award and an Outer Critics Circle Award and was nominated for three Tony awards.

 Death

-She died on July 5, 2014 in Manhattan, from esophageal cancer.
-She never married.
+She died on July 5, 2014, in Manhattan, from esophageal cancer.
+She never married or had children.